 Welcome to 2015.
 For those of us that grew up with the Back to the Future franchise, we know this is the year that Doc and Marty arrive in the future (seriously, where are the hoverboards!?!); but what about your veterinary practice?
 Has it arrived in the future, or is it still stuck in 1985?

 Just as the diagnostic and surgical tools of the veterinary trade have evolved in the past 30 years, so have the tools you need to successfully market your practice.
 The once heavily-relied upon Yellow Pages are now lining bird cages across America and, while still necessary, even a stand-alone website isn’t likely to get your practice found in today’s increasingly social media-savvy world.

 Not that long ago, veterinarians looking to connect with their client base, and potential client base, were limited in their options.
 Business listings in the Yellow Pages, advertising in the local paper, the occasional billboard, bus bench, television ad (if you could afford it), and word-of-mouth shared between friends and colleagues at the local café were the mainstay of customer outreach for many small businesses, including veterinary practices.

 YouTube: Yes, YouTube is a social media destination.
-It also is the second largest search engine on the Internet after Google.
-Plus Google, owns YouTube.
+It also is the second-largest search engine on the Internet after Google.
+Plus Google owns YouTube.
 YouTube needs to be integrated into a website’s content as well as developing a YouTube channel for the business.
-For an example please visit http://www.youtube.com/AnimalMedicalHosp to see a hospitals YouTube page in action.
-Or click go here http://www.animalmedical.net/veterinary-services/acupuncture.html to view how an YouTube channel is embedded into a website.
+For example please visit http://www.youtube.com/AnimalMedicalHosp to see a hospital’s YouTube page in action.
+Or click go here http://www.animalmedical.net/veterinary-services/acupuncture.html to view how a YouTube channel is embedded into a website.
 Some key facts about YouTube to know are: